o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ## Artifacts

 The artifacts are the "plain old data structures" (PODs) that are passed to and from the runtime.
 These artifacts come in two flavors: *static* artifacts, and *dynamic* artifacts.
 These artifacts are PODs to allow them to be passed to and from the runtime without the producers and consumers of these artifacts needing to be aware of how the runtime itself models the behavior of these artifacts.
-These artifacts are then used to instantiated more complex types that are used directly by the runtime via the various artifact *factories*.
+These artifacts are then used to instantiate more complex types that are used directly by the runtime via the various artifact *factories*.
 The location of these artifacts can be found [here](https://github.com/o3de/o3de/tree/development/Code/Tools/TestImpactFramework/Runtime/Common/Code/Include/Static/Artifact).

 ### Static Artifacts